Jadashi97/Javascriptbasics/my_jsnotes-1.md

 - ` ${ } = used like for string formating `(notice the backtiks)

-# how to run js in both Iterm and vscode terminal
+# how to run a js script
 - Iterm
 cd into dir --> node/name.js/ --> run

 - vscode Teminal
 open terminal (ctr + ~) --> node/name.js/ --> run

+- using html and js scrpt
+html --> !--> include the document then run it

 # Escaping sequences in strings
 Code	Output